 Mike is a member of the Council of Fellows of the American Society of Landscape Architecture, an honor bestowed to less than 5% of all practicing landscape architects.
 The author of Gardening Eden (published by Random House), he is driven by an ethos of our spiritual responsibility for ecological stewardship.

-Mike is Oregon Registered Landscape Architect #223, and is certified by the Council of Landscape Architectural Registration Boards (CLARB).
+Mike is a Registered Landscape Architect (OR #223, WA #674) and is certified by the Council of Landscape Architectural Registration Boards (CLARB #1488).
 He has also been a LEED Accredited Professional since 2003.
-He recently became a Licensed Landscape Construction Professional.
+He is also a Licensed Landscape Construction Professional in Oregon.